boldenamsterdam/openweather/README.md

 Access the weather information via twig functions or ajax call.
-You can choose between simplified and raw representation of weather data. weather data is stored in database and gets updated only when refresh interval has passed in order to save bandwidth.
+You can choose between simplified and raw representation of weather data.
+Weather data is stored in database and gets updated only when refresh interval has passed in order to save bandwidth and improve performance.

 ## Configuration

 Fill in the openWeathermap API key to use the plugin.
 Setup the refresh interval (minutes) to setup when weather should be updated.
-Use a default location (latitude, longitude) to get the weather from.
+Use a default location (latitude, longitude) to get the weather.

 ## Using

-There are two ways to use the plugin.
+There are two ways to use the plugin, via __twig__ functions and __HTTP__ requests.

+### Twig functions
+- `craft.openWeather.simplified(lat, lon)`
+Given a latitude and longitude returns the simplified version of weather.
+- `craft.openWeather.raw(lat, lon)`
+Given a latitude and longitude returns the raw version of weather.
-- via twig functions
+- `craft.openWeather.defaultLocation()`
-The following function are available:
-`craft.openWeather.simplified(lat, lon)` -> Given a latitude and longitude returns the simplified version of weather `craft.openWeather.raw(lat, lon)` -> Given a latitude and longitude returns the raw version of weather `craft.openWeather.defaultLocation()` -> Returns the latitude and longitude of the default location setup in the settings plugin
+Returns the latitude and longitude of the default location setup in the settings.

+### __HTTP__ requests
+- `/api/openWeather/lat-lon/<latitude>,<latitude>,<label>`
-- via http requests `/api/openWeather/lat-lon/<latitude>,<latitude>,<label>` -> Given a latitude and longitude returns the simplified version of weather data; optionally pass a label parameter to set a custom label for the given location.
+Given a latitude and longitude returns the simplified version of weather data; optionally pass a label parameter to set a custom label for the given location.
+- `/api/openWeather/default`
-`/api/openWeather/default` -> Returns the simplified version of weather data of the default location as setup in the settings
+Returns the simplified version of weather data of the default location as setup in the settings.
+- `/api/openWeather/raw/lat-lon/<latitude>,<latitude>,<label>`

-`/api/openWeather/raw/lat-lon/<latitude>,<latitude>,<label>`  -> Given a latitude and longitude returns the raw version of weather data; optionally pass a label parameter to set a custom label for the given location.
+Given a latitude and longitude returns the raw version of weather data; optionally pass a label parameter to set a custom label for the given location.
-`/api/openWeather/raw/default` -> Returns the raw version of weather data of the default location as setup in the settings
+- `/api/openWeather/raw/default` -> Returns the raw version of weather data of the default location as setup in the settings

-Simplified output
+### Example

+Request
+GET `/api/openWeather/default`

+Response
 ```json
 {
   "status": "clear",